Chamber of Commerce Building (Manhattan): Facade

 The facade is made of Vermont marble upon a base of rusticated blocks of masonry.
+The marble blocks were quarried from a mine owned by Redfield Proctor, a former U.S. senator from Vermont.
 The top story is housed in a mansard roof clad with copper.
 The main facade on Liberty Street contains four vertical bays and is divided horizontally into three sections: ground story, second story, and third and fourth stories.
 On Liberty Street, the leftmost bay is generally more elaborate than the three rightmost bays.
 The side facade on Liberty Place is similar to that on Liberty Street, though more simple in design, and is five bays wide.

 There are two entrances at the ground story on Liberty Street, both raised slightly above street level.
 The entrance to the building's ground floor is within a segmental arch in the second bay from the right; it is flanked by two full-height windows, one on each side.
 A more ornate entrance to the upper levels protrudes slightly from the leftmost bay.
 The left entrance is topped by an arched pediment with an elaborate carving.
 Above that entrance was a carving by Karl Bitter, which contained depictions of Ceres and Mercury, two ancient Roman gods that collectively depicted commerce.
 A carved marble band runs above the ground story.

 On the second floor, in the three rightmost bays facing Liberty Street, there is a small colonnade with six double-height fluted columns topped by Ionic-style capitals.
 The colonnade contains a pair of columns at each end, as well as two single columns in the center.
 Within the colonnade's bays, there were three sculptural groups supported on pedestals.
 The sculptural groups were each 8 ft tall and depicted DeWitt Clinton (carved by Daniel Chester French) and John Jay and Alexander Hamilton (carved by Philip Martiny).
 Near the top of the colonnade are oval windows overlooking what was originally the Chamber of Commerce's main room.
 These windows are supported by brackets, with a frieze of wreaths below each window, as well as swags above.
 Above the colonnade is an entablature with modillions and dentils beneath it.
 The leftmost bay on Liberty Street is not included in the colonnade but has an oval window above a large rectangular window.
 The Liberty Place facade contains similar oval windows at the top of the wall, although they are subdivided by flat pilasters.

 The third and fourth floors were originally set back behind the Liberty Street facade, creating a terrace above the colonnade.
 The third floor is plainly decorated, with paired windows in each bay, while the fourth floor is within the dormer roof.
 Within the mansard roof, there are three dormer windows each facing Liberty Street and Liberty Place.
 The dormer windows are topped by decorative hoods and flanked by volutes on the side.